adntob/CiscoHackathon2019/README.md

 * Set `xConfig WebEngine RemoteDebugging: On`
 * Open `10.47.90.231:9222` in Chrome on your laptop (replace ip)

-Links:
+Docs:

-* Web engine developer guide - http://custom-collab.cisco.com/roomos-webengine-devguide.pdf
+* See the web engine developer guide in `reference-docs/`

 ## Webex APIs and Bots

-A very powerful feature of the Webex platform is the Bot API.
+A powerful feature of the Webex platform is the Bot API.
 It allows user to communicate with bots for automated services.
 This works on both laptop and clients with Webex Teams.

-A bot is similar to a user, and very easy to create.
+A bot is similar to a user, and easy to create.
 It can join conversations and answer direct messages and group chats where it is mentioned.
-An example is a bot that translates messages, sends reminders,
+An example is a bot that translates messages, sends reminders, or creates polls.

-Recently Cisco also added **adaptive cards** API, making it easy to add buttons and simple user interface elements to the bot conversations.
+Recently Cisco also added a **cards** API, making it easy to add buttons and simple user interface elements to the bot conversations.
 This facilitates services such as polls, simple calendars etc.

 Sending a message to a person from a bot is just a simple REST call.
 Whenever a message is sent to the bot, the Webex cloud notifies your web server with **web hooks**.
 If your bot server is behind a firewall or intranet, you can use **ngrok** to relay the messages (for temporary test purposes).